Tampa Car Accident Lawyer

 Florida Car Accident Laws

 There are specific car insurance, liability, and fault laws that may come into play in your particular accident.
-Understanding the car accident laws in Florida can help you learn your rights and responsibilities as a driver involved in a collision.
-The legal team at Williams Law, P.A is always available to answer any specific questions you have about a car accident and to give you information about the state’s laws.
-We’re extremely knowledgeable about federal and state accident laws.
-Meet our team.
+Understanding the car accident laws in Florida can help you learn your rights and responsibilities as a driver involved in a car collision.
+The legal team at Williams Law, P.A is always available to answer any specific questions you have about traffic collisions and to give you information about the state’s laws.
+We’re extremely knowledgeable about federal and state auto accident laws.
 In the meantime, here’s an overview of a few basics:

 - Statute of limitations for filing a claim.
 If you do have grounds to file a personal injury claim with another party or his/her insurance company, you have four years from the date of the accident, or the date of discovery of accident-related injuries, to file your claim with the civil courts.
 Missing this deadline means you will lose your opportunity to pursue compensation for your bodily injuries and/or property damage.